-These (two ingredient) Cinnamon Dusted Dried Apple Rings taste just incredible, are one of the healthiest snacks around, and make a much appreciated homemade foodie gift.
+These (two ingredient) Cinnamon Dusted Dried Apple Rings taste just incredible.
+They’re a super healthy snack and make a much appreciated homemade foodie gift.

 It still produces a surprising crop of apples for such a chilled out old tree!